India's struggle to defend rupee shifts focus to rate hikes

 Disappointing investors was the absence of an announcement about Non-Resident India (NRI) bonds, which would tap into the savings of the wealthy Indian diaspora, a measure taken during currency crises in 1998, 2000 and 2013 with good results.

-The one-month non-deliverable forward rupee rate traded offshore INR1MNDFOR= rose as high as 73.398 to the dollar on Tuesday, more than half a percent weaker than the onshore spot rate.
-That compares with an average spread of 30 basis points in September, 26 in August and 16 in July.
+The one-month non-deliverable forward rupee rate traded offshore rose as high as 73.398 to the dollar on Tuesday, more than half a per cent weaker than the onshore spot rate.
+That compares with an average spread of 30 basis points on September, 26 in August and 16 in July.

 The widening spread indicates an increasingly bearish outlook for the rupee.